Can Substance Use Disorder Summits Promote Collective Impact Projects?

 By the way, did anyone out there happen to catch the “60 Minutes” interview that was done by CBS journalist Bill Whittaker who interviewed at length Mike Moore, lead attorney on the efforts to create restitution through the legal system for the opioid crisis?
 His interview is impressive.
 Mr. Moore is going for a settlement against all opioid pharmaceutical and intermediary distribution companies and perhaps prescribing doctors of $100 billion dollars to provide opioid addiction treatment services for those who are addicted but have not died yet from their opioid addiction through overdoses.

 These treatments, if the class action suit is won and the dollars are spent, are likely to be invested in regional treatment services-likely administered through the states.
 On the other hand, who knows at this early juncture?
-Anyway, last night’s segment suggests that if the suit is won, and if the legal team winning it provides the settlement(s) to the treatment for those affected by the epidemic and still alive, then the dollars going through the system to regional treatment providers will be substantial.
-And it’s likely that the measure will be results (participants/patients who “graduate” a recovery and education program, not simply services rendered but participants who successfully “graduate” or gain control of their addiction….some dollars may even flow into those “recovered ‘ addicts becoming “recovery coaches”, “care coordinators” or some other part of the next phase of continuing care treatment solutions.
+Anyway, Mike Moore and Bill Whitaker's "60 Minutes" segment suggests that if the suit is won, and if the legal team winning it provides the settlement(s) to the treatment for those affected by the epidemic and still alive, the dollars going through the system to regional treatment providers will be substantial-by Mr. Moore's estimate they could exceed $100 billion U.S. And it’s likely that the measure will be results (participants/patients who “graduate” a recovery and education program, not simply services rendered but participants who successfully “graduate” or gain control of their addiction….some dollars may even flow into those “recovered ‘ addicts becoming “recovery coaches”, “care coordinators” or some other part of the next phase of continuing care treatment solutions.

 Here’s the link to the CBS “60 Minutes” interview video with attorney Mike Moore.
 (It looks like the CBS 60 Minutes reporter Bill Whittaker has aired a few segments over the last several years on the opioid crisis.
 This one is by far the most powerful…(IMHO).